quora/pyanalyze/README.md

 ### Extending pyanalyze

-The main way to extend pyanalyze is by providing a specification for a particular function.
+One of the main ways to extend pyanalyze is by providing a specification for a particular function.
 This allows you to run arbitrary code that inspects the arguments to the function and raises errors if something is wrong.

 As an example, suppose your codebase contains a function `database.run_query()` that takes as an argument a SQL string, like this: